 Over the previous few decades, the average prices of houses have risen considerably.
 Changes in economic variables increased construction costs, and other factors have contributed to this trend.
-In this article, we’ll look at historical shifts in home prices and the variables that have led to these changes.
-Let’s find out why houses are so expensive and how this could affect your home purchasing experience.
+This article’ll look at historical shifts in home prices and the variables that have led to these changes.
+Let’s discover why houses are so expensive and how this could affect your home purchasing experience.

 Political and economic changes have contributed to the steady rise in house prices.
 Other vital wages rise factors that factor into why houses cost so much include: